 In this article

 Poor oral hygiene can lead to cavities, tooth loss, and gum disease.
-With time, gum disease can adversely affect heart health.
+This is why interdental cleaning, such as flossing, is essential.

 Waterpik is the most popular brand of water flossers.
-Water flossers use a pressurized stream of pulsating water to clean between your teeth and under your gum line.
+It uses a pressurized stream of water to clean between your teeth and under your gum line.
 Some studies show that Waterpik water flossers remove more plaque than standard floss.1

-A Waterpik should not be used as a substitute for brushing.
-It is a floss replacement that helps reduce bacteria and keep your teeth and gums healthy.
+A Waterpik isn’t a substitute for brushing.
+It’s an alternative to traditional floss that helps reduce bacteria and keep your teeth and gums healthy.

 You may prefer to use a Waterpik instead of flossing if you:

-There are a few easy steps to follow in order to use a Waterpik Water Flosser correctly:
+There are a few easy steps to follow to use a Waterpik Water Flosser correctly:

 String floss is significantly cheaper than water flossers.
-It typically costs $5-$10 for several yards, which will last months.
+It typically costs $5 to $10 for several yards, which will last months.

-String floss gives you plenty of control.
-Flossing manually enables you to clean each tooth in an up and down motion, moving the floss between the teeth.
+It also gives you plenty of control.
+Flossing manually enables you to clean each tooth in an up-and-down motion, moving the floss between the teeth.

-Some people may not be able to treat specific areas of the mouth when using string floss.
-You may also have a challenging time reaching between teeth that are very close together.
+Some people may be unable to treat specific areas of the mouth when using string floss.
+You may also have difficulty reaching between teeth that are very close together.